microsoft/online-experimentation-metric-collections/genai/README.md

-## GenAI summary rule
+## Summary rule for GenAI spans

-The provided GenAI summary rule transforms all GenAI spans meeting OpenTelemetry semantic conventions into event-like logs consumable for Online Experimentation metrics.
+If this is your first time adding a Log Analytics summary rule for Online Experimentation, see  [root `README`](../README.md).
+An example of setting up the configured bicep template can be found in the Online Experimentation [sample application code](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/main.bicep).

+If you have changed or updated instrumentation libraries, you may need to update an _existing_ summary rule.

+For summary rules that are managed by GitHub Action:
+1. Update the query in the corresponding summary rule object in `summaryrules.json` file in your experimentation-enabled repository under the `infra` folder.
+1. Do _not_ update the summary rule name: if you do, the old and new summary rules will both execute, producing duplicated logs which can skew metrics.
+1. Confirm the summary rule destination table (configured in bicep file) is `AppEvents_CL`: other destination tables will _not_ be consumed for metric computation.

+    Upon deployment, the bicep template will create/update the summary rule: if a summary rule of the same name exists it will be updated.

+To update summary rules directly through Log Analytics API, or to manage or delete summary rules, see [Log Analytics](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) documentation.

-To preview the output of this summary rule and review which standardized attributes will be available for GenAI metrics, run the query below on your application's Log Analytics workspace.
+To preview the output of the summary rule you'd set up using [`summaryrules-v0.json`](./summaryrules-v0.json), run the query below on your application's Log Analytics workspace.

 ```kusto
 let otel_genai_semantic_convention_keys = dynamic(["gen_ai.operation.name","gen_ai.request.model", "gen_ai.system","error.type","server.port","gen_ai.request.frequency_penalty", "gen_ai.request.max_tokens","gen_ai.request.presence_penalty","gen_ai.request.stop_sequences","gen_ai.request.temperature","gen_ai.request.top_k","gen_ai.request.top_p","gen_ai.response.finish_reasons","gen_ai.response.id","gen_ai.response.model","gen_ai.usage.input_tokens","gen_ai.usage.output_tokens","server.address","gen_ai.openai.request.response_format","gen_ai.openai.request.seed","gen_ai.openai.request.service_tier","gen_ai.openai.response.service_tier"]);